 Mr. Stern’s experience includes over 10 years in the litigation department of the firm’s Tokyo office.
-He has been ranked by Chambers Asia as a “Leading Individual” in the field of Intellectual Property and listed by “Best Lawyers” in the categories of both Intellectual Property and Litigation.
+He has been ranked by Chambers Asia-Pacific as a “Leading Individual” in the field of Intellectual Property and listed by Best Lawyers in the categories of both Intellectual Property and Litigation.

-Mr. Stern received his B.A., Phi Beta Kappa and summa cum laude, from Amherst College in 1985, and his M.A. in History from the University of California, Berkeley, in 1988.
+Mr. Stern received his B.A., Phi Beta Kappa and summa cum laude, from Amherst College in 1985, and his M.A. in history from the University of California, Berkeley, in 1988.
 He received his J.D. from the University of California, Berkeley, Boalt Hall School of Law, in 1992, where he was Articles Editor of the California Law Review.
-Following graduation, Mr. Stern served as law clerk to Judge John T. Noonan, Jr. of the United States Court of Appeals for the Ninth Circuit in San Francisco.
+Following graduation, Mr. Stern served as law clerk to Judge John T. Noonan, Jr., of the United States Court of Appeals for the Ninth Circuit in San Francisco.

 Mr. Stern joined Morrison & Foerster’s Litigation Department in 1994, and was elected to the partnership in fall 2000.
 In 1992-93, he studied at the Inter-University Center for Japanese Language Studies in Yokohama, Japan.